-But it need not always be so – because not every part of these heavenly bodies is toned and polished in the gym and hi-tech dermatologists offices.
-Many of their core beauty rituals involve easy kitchen shelf items like coconut water and lemon juice, which are perfectly accessible to us mere mortals as well.
-So, what are you waiting for?
+But it need not always be so—because these heavenly bodies are not just toned and polished in the gym and hi-tech dermatologists’ offices.
+Many of their core beauty rituals involve easy kitchen shelf items, which are perfectly accessible to us mere mortals as well.

-Adriana Lima, Alessandra Ambrosio and Lily Alridge swear by the revitalising powers of coconut water, ideally drunk fresh once a day.
+For instance, Adriana Lima, Alessandra Ambrosio, and Lily Aldridge swear by the revitalizing powers of coconut water, ideally drunk fresh once a day.
 Why does this work?
-Coconut water is packed with potassium and electrolytes, which not only hydrate the body but also balance all our systems and flush out toxins from the liver.
-Coconuts are also full of natural beauty fat (the good kind that doesn’t have any cholesterol) and lauric acid, which supports our thyroid.
-Added bonus: it’s easily digested, thereby giving our metabolism a much-needed boost.
+Coconut water is packed with potassium and electrolytes, which hydrate the body, balance all our systems, and flush out toxins from the liver.

 Ice it!

-Jasmine Tookes learnt this cool beauty trick from her mom’s dermatologist: You take an ice cube and run it all over your face until it melts away and leaves your pores really tight and your face really firm.
+Jasmine Tookes learned this cool beauty trick from her mom’s dermatologist: You take an ice cube and run it all over your face until it melts away, leaving your pores tight and your face firm.
 She does it right before getting into bed every single night.
-Candice Swanepoel, on the other hand, splashes ice cold water on her face every morning to de-puff and bring on a healthy glow.

 Much-o moisturiser

-This is one basic we all tend to skip in summer: Plain and simple moisturiser.
-However, every single Victoria’s Secret Angel I spoke to reiterated that moisturiser is the key to perfect skin.
-Especially in summer, says Joan Smalls, when the sun tends to dehydrate our complexion, leaving it vulnerable to premature ageing and blemishes.
-To skip the greasiness, opt for a water-based product, like Biotherm Aquasource.
-Or head over to this post, where you can figure out exactly what your skin needs.
+We all tend to skip one basic: Plain and simple moisturiser.
+However, every Victoria’s Secret Angel I spoke to reiterated that moisturizer is the key to perfect skin.
+Especially in summer, says Joan Smalls, when the sun tends to dehydrate our complexion, leaving it vulnerable to premature aging and blemishes.

 Going rose-y